AdobeDocs/experience-manager-cloud-manager.en/help/using/non-production-pipelines.md

 ---
 title: Configuring Non-Production Pipelines
-description: Learn how to use Cloud Manager to create and configure non-production pipelines in order to deploy your code.
+description: Learn how to use Cloud Manager to create and configure non-production pipelines to deploy your code.
 exl-id: ccf4b4a2-6e29-4ede-821c-36318b568e5c
 ---
 # Configuring Non-Production Pipelines {#configuring-non-production-pipelines}

-Learn how to use Cloud Manager to create and configure non-production pipelines in order to deploy your code. if you would first like a more conceptual overview of how pipelines work in Cloud Manager, please see the [CI/CD pipeline overview documentation.](ci-cd-pipeline.md)
+Learn how to use Cloud Manager to create and configure non-production pipelines to deploy your code.
+If you would first like a more conceptual overview of how pipelines work in Cloud Manager, please see the document [CI/CD Pipelines.](/help/overview/ci-cd-pipelines.md)

->[!NOTE]
->
->To learn how to configure CI/CD pipelines for Cloud Manager in AEM as a Cloud Service, see [the AEMaaCS documentation.](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/configure-pipeline.html#using-cloud-manager)

-## Overview {#understanding-the-flow}
+## Overview {#overview}

-The **Deployment Manager** role is responsible for setting up the pipeline using the **Pipelines** tile in the [!UICONTROL Cloud Manager] UI.

-You can create two different types of pipelines.
+Using the **Pipelines** tile in [!UICONTROL Cloud Manager], the **Deployment Manager** can create two different types of pipelines.

 * **Production Pipelines** - A production pipelines is a purpose-built pipeline made of a series of orchestrated steps to take source code all the way into production.
 * **Non-Production Pipelines** - A non-production pipeline primarily serves to run code-quality scans or to deploy source code into a development environment.

 This document focuses on non-production pipelines.
-For details on how to configure non-production pipelines see the document [Configuring Non-Production Pipelines.](configuring-non-production-pipelines.md)
+For details on how to configure production pipelines see the document [Configuring Production Pipelines.](/help/using/production-pipelines.md)

 There are two types of non-production pipelines: